Ram Bilas Sharma (politician): Political life

 In 1974, he had joined the Jayaprakash Narayan Movement.
 Late Dr. Mangal Sen, requested him to quit his job as a professor in Kurukshetra and brought him along to Rohtak where he was appointed as General Secretary of the Rashtriya Swayamsevak Sangh (RSS).

 1980s–90s: As MLA and Minister

 In his political career Ram Bilas Sharma has been elected as the Bharatiya Janata Party's MLA from Mahendergarh area four times in a row.
 He served as Public Health minister from 1987 to 1990 and Education minister from 1996 to 1999.

 He has been Minister of Education in the Government of Haryana under the government of Chaudhary Bansi Lal.

 In 1999, as leader of the Bharatiya Janata Party legislature party he decided to withdraw support from the Bansi Lal Government and endorse the Om Prakash Chautala Government instead.
-Professor Sharma also contested election from Ballabgarh constituency where he called Kulena as his second home and took many time blesses from Bhagwan Parsuram Temple at Kulena.
+Professor Sharma also contested election from Ballabgarh constituency where he called Kulena as his second home and many times took blessings from Bhagwan Parsuram Temple at Kulena.